 - 1. Submission of Financial Statements and Reports.
-The MCP shall submit the following financial reports to the Ohio Department of Medicaid (ODM) as outlined in Ohio Administrative Code (OAC) rule 5160-26-09: The National Association of Insurance Commissioners (NAIC) quarterly and annual Health Statements (hereafter referred to as the "Financial Statements").
-The Financial Statements shall include all required Health Statement filings, schedules, and exhibits as stated in the NAIC Annual Health Statement Instructions including, but not limited to, the following sections: Assets, Liabilities, Capital and Surplus Account, Cash Flow, Analysis of Operations by Lines of Business, Five-Year Historical Data, and the Exhibit of Premiums, Enrollment and Utilization, and the Modified Supplemental Health Care Exhibit.
-The Financial Statements shall be submitted to ODM even if the Ohio Department of Insurance (ODI) does not require the MCP to submit these statements to ODI.
-An electronic copy of the reports in the NAIC-approved format shall be provided to ODM. - a.
-Annual financial statements for those entities who have an ownership interest totaling five percent or more in the MCP or an indirect interest of five percent or more, or a combination of direct and indirect interest equal to five percent or more in the MCP. - b.
-Annual audited Financial Statements prepared by a licensed independent external auditor as submitted to the ODI, as outlined in OAC rule 5160-26-09(B). - c.
+The MCP shall submit the following financial statements and reports to ODM: - a.
+Quarterly National Association of Insurance Commissioners (NAIC) Health Statements (hereinafter referred to as "financial statements") which shall include all required Health Statement filings, schedules, and exhibits as stated in the NAIC Annual Health Statement instructions including, but not limited to, the following sections: Assets, Liabilities, Capital and Surplus Account, Cash Flow, Analysis of Operations by Lines of Business, Five-Year Historical Data, and the Exhibit of Premiums, Enrollment and Utilization, and the Modified Supplemental Health Care Exhibit. - i.
+The financial statements shall be submitted to ODM even if the Ohio Department of Insurance (ODI) does not require the MCP to submit these statements to ODI. - ii.
+An electronic copy of the reports in the NAIC-approved format shall be provided to ODM. - b.
+Annual financial statements for those entities who have an ownership interest totaling five percent or more in the MCP or an indirect interest of five percent or more, or a combination of direct and indirect interest equal to five percent or more in the MCP. - c.
+Annual NAIC/Cost Report Reconciliation as specified by ODM. - d.
 Quarterly and Annual Medicaid MCP ODM Cost Reports for All Covered Populations. - i.
 The annual and quarterly cost reports shall adhere to the Agreement and be submitted in accordance with the cost report instructions and within established timeframes. - ii.
-Annual and quarterly cost reports shall be revised in accordance with the actuaries' observation log and/or ODM instructions. - All non-mandatory observations identified in the actuary observation log shall be appropriately addressed and responses submitted within established timeframes by ODM. - d.
-Annual physician incentive plan disclosure statements and disclosure of and changes to the MCP's physician incentive plans, as outlined in OAC rule 5160-26-09(B). - e.
-Reinsurance agreements, as outlined in OAC rule 5160-26-09(C). - f.
-Prompt Pay Reports, in accordance with OAC rule 5160-26-09(B).
-An electronic copy of the reports in the ODM-specified format shall be provided to ODM. - g.
-Notification of requests for information and copies of information released pursuant to a tort action (i.e., third party recovery), as outlined in OAC rule 5160-26-09.1.
+Annual and quarterly cost reports shall be revised in accordance with the actuaries' observation log and/or ODM instructions. - iii.
+All non-mandatory observations identified in the actuary observation log shall be appropriately addressed and responses submitted within established timeframes by ODM. - e.
+Annual physician incentive plan disclosure statements, and disclosure of and changes to the MCP's physician incentive plans, in accordance with 42 CFR 438.3. - f.
+Fully-executed reinsurance agreements shall be submitted to ODM prior to the effective date of this Agreement. - g.
+Prompt Pay Reports).
+An electronic copy of the reports in the ODM-specified format shall be provided to ODM.

 - h.
-Financial, utilization, and statistical reports, when ODM requests such reports, based on a concern regarding the MCP's quality of care, delivery of services, fiscal operations or solvency, in accordance with OAC rule 5160-26-06(D). - i.
+Notification of requests for information and copies of information released pursuant to a tort action (i.e., third party recovery), as outlined in OAC rule 5160-26-09.1. - i.
+Financial, utilization, and statistical reports, when ODM requests such reports, based on a concern regarding the MCP's quality of care, delivery of services, fiscal operations or solvency, in accordance with OAC rule 5160-26-06(D). - j.
 The MCP shall submit ODM-specified reports for the calculation of items 2.b-d below in electronic formats. - 2.
 Financial Performance Measures and Standards.
 This appendix establishes specific expectations concerning the financial performance of the MCP.
 In the interest of administrative simplicity and non-duplication of areas of ODI authority, ODM's emphasis is on the assurance of access to and quality of care.
 ODM will focus only on a limited number of indicators and related standards to monitor MCP financial performance.
 The five indicators and standards for this Agreement period are identified below.
 The source for each indicator will be the NAIC Quarterly and Annual Financial Statements and Modified Supplemental Health Care Exhibit or other sources indicated by ODM.
 The measurement period that will be used to determine compliance will be the contract year. - a.
 Indicator: Current Ratio.
 Refer to the ODM Methods for Financial Performance Measures for the definition and calculations for the Current Ratio.